 In deciding whether there is infringement, an important factor is how strong and well-known a trademark is.
 [See Instruction insert number of instruction regarding Sleekcraft Test, e.g., 15.18 for determining whether the trademark used by the defendant creates for consumers a likelihood of confusion with the plaintiff’s trademark].]

-The plaintiff asserts [insert claimed trademark] is a valid and protectable trademark for its [insert goods used in connection with the trademark].
-[The plaintiff contends that the defendant’s use of [those] [similar] words in connection with the defendant’s [insert the defendant’s product or service or business] [[infringes plaintiff’s trademark] [and] [is likely to cause confusion about the [origin of goods] [business] associated with that trademark.]]
-To determine if the plaintiff has met its burden of showing that [insert claimed trademark] is a valid trademark, you should classify it on the spectrum of trademark distinctiveness that I will explain in this instruction.
+The plaintiff [name] asserts [insert claimed trademark] is a valid and protectable trademark for its [insert goods used in connection with the trademark].
+[The plaintiff [name] contends that the defendant [name]’s use of [those] [similar] words in connection with the defendant’s [insert the defendant’s product or service or business] [[infringes plaintiff [name]’s trademark] [and] [is likely to cause confusion about the [origin of goods] [business] associated with that trademark.]]
+To determine if the plaintiff [name] has met its burden of showing that [insert claimed trademark] is a valid trademark, you should classify it on the spectrum of trademark distinctiveness that I will explain in this instruction.

 [An inherently distinctive trademark is a word, symbol or device, or combination of them, which intrinsically identifies a particular source of a good in the market.
 The law assumes that an inherently distinctive trademark is one that almost automatically tells a consumer that it refers to a brand or a source for a product, and that consumers will be predisposed to equate the trademark with the source of a product.]